digitalajf/Quadtree/README.md

 #### contains:
 1. Quadtree.java
 2. AABB.java
-3. Tester.java (windowed simulator for testing - not needed for normal use.)
+3. Tester.java (windowed simulator for testing - not needed for normal use)

 ## example usage:
 ```java